Layr-Labs/eigenlayer-docs/docs/eigenlayer/restaking-guides/1-restaking-developer-guide.md

 1. For the token being deposited, invoke ERC20(token).approve(StrategyManager, amount) to authorize EigenLayer contracts before depositing.
 2. Invoke `StrategyManager.depositIntoStrategy()` .
+   * Parameters:
+     * `strategy` - use the address of the deployed strategy ([example list here](https://github.com/Layr-Labs/eigenlayer-contracts?tab=readme-ov-file#deployments)).
+     * `token` - use the address of the token associated with that strategy.
-3. User is now actively Restaked.
+4. User is now actively Restaked.

 ### Withdraw (Unstake) Liquid Tokens

 1. Queue Withdrawal: invoke `DelegationManager.queueWithdrawal()` to trigger the escrow period.
 Wait for Escrow Period: 7 days.
 Please see further detail [here](https://docs.eigenlayer.xyz/eigenlayer/restaking-guides/restaking-user-guide/#escrow-period-withdrawal-delay).
    * Parameters: please see the [QueuedWithdrawalParams](https://github.com/Layr-Labs/eigenlayer-contracts/blob/v0.3.2-mainnet-rewards/src/contracts/interfaces/IDelegationManager.sol#L93)
-   * [Deployed Contract Addresses](https://github.com/Layr-Labs/eigenlayer-contracts?tab=readme-ov-file#deployments): find addresses for deployed strategies here.
+   * `strategy` - use the address of the deployed strategy ([example list here](https://github.com/Layr-Labs/eigenlayer-contracts?tab=readme-ov-file#deployments)).

 2. Complete Withdrawal as Tokens: invoke `DelegationManager.completeQueuedWithdrawal()` to complete the withdrawal and return assets to the withdrawer's wallet.